Investigating the relationship between graph eigenvector ordering and the signal processing dual: Abstract

 \section{Abstract}

+Graph signal processing uses the graph eigenvector basis to analyze signals.
+However, these graph eigenvectors are typically linearly ordered (by total variation), which may not be reasonable for many graph structures.
+There have been structure-based similarity metrics proposed in the literature that better capture the geometry of graph eigenvectors.
+On the other hand, there has been worked that attempts to generalize the concept of duality to graph signal processing.
+The (signal processing) dual graph captures the relationship between graph frequencies and is obtained by typically inverting the graph Fourier transform operation.
+In this work, we investigate the connections between these two concepts.

-Motivated by duality in traditional signal processing, we investigate the concept of duality for graph Fourier transforms.
-Given two graphs, we define their dualness, a measure of how close the graphs are to being (signal processing) duals of each other.
-We show that this definition satisfies some desirable properties, and develop an algorithm based on co-ordinate descent and perfect matching to compute the dualness when the graphs have distinct eigen values.
+We propose a dualness measure of two graphs, which quantifies how close the graphs are being (signal processing) duals of each other.
+We show that this definition satisfies some desirable properties and develop an algorithm based on coordinate descent and perfect matching to compute an approximation to dualness.
+By computing the dualness measure, we observe that for structured graphs, the similarity metric-based techniques give a better dual graph (and vice-versa for ER graphs), suggesting a potentially novel approach unifying the two methods.